LucasDelfino92/morrowindsharp/setup.md

 ## Mod Organizer 2

-**Mod Organizer 2** is one of the best mod managers out there, offering lots of quality of life conveniences that make modding an easy and quick process.
-The most popular alternative, widely considered to be the best one, is **Wrye Mash**.
-However, I’ve found that it isn’t anywhere near as intuitive as Mod Organizer 2 is.
-Just make sure you avoid Nexus Mod Manager or Vortex (these mod managers aren't anywhere near as powerful, and they are more trouble than it's worth).
+**Mod Organizer 2** is an excellent mod manager, offering lots of quality of life conveniences that make modding an easy and quick process.
+The most popular alternative is **Wrye Mash**.
+However, I’ve found that it isn’t anywhere near as intuitive as Mod Organizer 2 is, which is why we will only use it for the features Mod Organizer 2 lacks.

-I advise you to use Mod Organizer 2 for mod installation *only*.
-Don't use it to download mods: always download mods manually by going to Nexus, Morrowind Modding History, and other modding sites.
+> Nexus Mod Manager and Vortex are two popular mods managers, however, they have many issues of their own and you should avoid them.

 [**Mod Organizer 2**](https://www.nexusmods.com/skyrimspecialedition/mods/6194)

-- Download the main file: **Mod Organizer 2 (Archive)**.
+- Download and run the **Mod Organizer 2** main file.
-- Extract the contents to a folder and rename it **Mod Organizer 2**.
-Place the folder in **Morrowind Mods\Tools**.
-- Right click on **ModOrganizer.exe** found in **Morrowind Mods\Tools\Mod Organizer 2**, select *Properties*, and under *Compatibility* make sure *Run as Administrator* is checked.
-Click *Apply* and click *OK*.
-- Run **ModOrganizer.exe**.
+- Check **I accept the agreement** and click **Next >** until you are prompted to choose an installation directory.
+- Select **C:\Games\Morrowind Mods\MO2** as the destination location and click **Next >** until Mod Organizer 2 is installed.
+- Click **Finish**.
+This will launch Mod Organizer 2's initial setup.

+### Initial setup

+- Mod Organizer 2 will prompt you to **Create a new instance**.
+Click **Create a portable instance**.
-   - You will be asked to *Choose Instance*.
-Click *Portable*.
+- You will be asked to select a game to manage.
+Click **Browse...** and select **C:\Games\Morrowind**.
-   - You will be asked to *Select the game to manage*.
-Click *Morrowind*.
-If the game doesn’t appear in the list, click *Browse...* and select the game’s root folder.
+- You will be asked to select a folder where data will be stored.
+Select **C:\Games\Morrowind Mods\MO2**.
+- Click **Next >** and then **Finish**.
+Mod Organizer 2 will now launch.
+- From the pop-up called **Register?**, click **Yes**.
+This will allow Mod Organizer 2 to handle Nexus links.

+> If Mod Organizer 2 prompts you to **Show tutorial?**, click **No**.

+### Setup

-- Mod Organizer 2 will now launch, and ask you if you want to go through the tutorial.
-Click *No*.
+Mod Organizer 2 will now have launched.
+Here's some important things you should know.
-- You will be asked to associate MO2 with nxm links.
-Click *No*.

 Your installed mods are listed on the pane to the left.
 This is the order in which Morrowind loads their assets, with mods closer to the bottom overwriting the assets of mods closer to the top (if conflicting assets are present).
-We will refer to it as our **installation order**.
+We will refer to it as our **mod order**.
 So far, it should read as follows:

 - DLC: Tribunal
 - DLC: Bloodmoon